Pradyuman7/ImportantAlgorithms/README.md

 This would be something that you would want to look at least once, everytime before you go out for coding something efficiently.

 Tricks table:
-1. Sieve Method for Prime numbers (https://github.com/Pradyuman7/AllAlgorithmsInJava/blob/master/SieveAlgorithmForPrimes.java)
+1. Sieve Algorithm for Prime numbers (https://github.com/Pradyuman7/AllAlgorithmsInJava/blob/master/SieveAlgorithmForPrimes.java)

 Find me @HackerRank : pradyuman-dixit | https://www.hackerrank.com/pradyumandixit